-We all know that the run up to Christmas is an effortless time to make money for our spas or salons.
-Hey, we don’t even need to try in the month of December!
+We all know that the run up to Christmas is an effortless time to make money for our spas.
+We don’t even need to try in December!

-We are always going to be to totally out-the-door, and it could be said we cash in like all genius retailers do.
+We are always going to be to totally out-the-door, and it could be said we cash in, like all the other retailers.

-There is absolutely no point in celebrating all the joys of the season in December only to find out the extra profits you have made stretch barely to pay your bills and staff throughout the dreaded slow start to the New Year.
+There is no point in celebrating all the joys of the season only to find the extra profits you have made will barely pay your bills throughout the dreaded slow start of New Year.

-Oh yes, January and February – when everyone complaines they are short of cash and the credit card bills won’t be paid off until March.
+January and February- everyone complaines they are short of cash and the credit card bills won’t be paid off until March.

-So, let’s get straight into some tips for making your Christmas trade last all year for your beauty business.
+So, let’s get into some tips for making your Christmas trade last all year.

 The first idea is going to be a calendar for your clients.

-Normally you would give your beloved clients a token gift in December to thank them for all their custom during the year.
+Normally you would give clients a token gift in December to thank them for their custom during the year.
 Instead of a pen, or a couple of free bathbombs I recommend the gift to be either:

 a: A calendar.